spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

          for alsa   arecord -L

-#  all tests with running with  imx 708, but it works with all cameras. the only differents is with hight and autofocus
+#  all tests  running with  imx 708, but it works with all cameras. the only differents is with hight and autofocus

 #  the different option between rpi3 and 4 is -r 23.976 fps as input option for ffmpeg